When Should You Worry About a Rash? A Dermatologist's Guide

 Mild rashes without fever or spreading can be monitored for up to 7 days with over-the-counter treatment.
 If symptoms worsen, spread rapidly, or don't improve within this timeframe, schedule a medical evaluation.

-Stress triggers or worsens many skin conditions including eczema, psoriasis, and hives.
-Stress hormones increase inflammation and can compromise skin barrier function, making outbreaks more likely during high-stress periods.
+Stress triggers or worsens many skin conditions, including eczema, psoriasis, and hives.
+Stress hormones increase inflammation and can compromise the skin barrier, making outbreaks more likely during periods of high stress.

 Some rashes spread between people, including ringworm, impetigo, chickenpox, and scabies.
 Contact dermatitis, eczema, psoriasis, and drug reactions are not contagious.

-Seek emergency care for rashes accompanied by difficulty breathing, facial swelling, high fever, rapid spreading, severe pain, or signs of infection like pus and warmth.
+Seek emergency care for rashes accompanied by difficulty breathing, facial swelling, high fever, rapid spread, severe pain, or signs of infection such as pus and warmth.

 Adults can develop allergies to substances they previously tolerated.
 New allergies commonly emerge to medications, foods, and environmental triggers at any age.